olebole/python-cpl/doc/tutorial.rst

 >>> muse_scibasic.calib.TRACE_TABLE    = 'TRACE_TABLE-01.fits'
 >>> muse_scibasic.calib.GEOMETRY_TABLE = 'geometry_table.fits'

-You may also set calibration frames with :class:`pyfits.HDUList` objects.
+You may also set calibration frames with :class:`astropy.io.fits.HDUList` objects.
 This is especially useful if you want to change the file on the fly:

->>> import pyfits
+>>> import astropy.io.fits
->>> wavecal = pyfits.open('WAVECAL_TABLE-01_flat.fits')
+>>> wavecal = astropy.io.fits.open('WAVECAL_TABLE-01_flat.fits')
 >>> wavecal[1].data.field('wlcc00')[:] *= 1.01
 >>> muse_scibasic.calib.WAVECAL_TABLE = wavecal

-To set more than one file for a tag, put the file names and/or :class:`pyfits.HDUList` objects into a list:
+To set more than one file for a tag, put the file names and/or :class:`astropy.io.fits.HDUList` objects into a list:

 >>> muse_scibasic.calib.MASTER_BIAS    = [ 'MASTER_BIAS-%02i.fits' % (i+1)
 ...                                        for i in range(24) ]